WordPress/gutenberg/packages/dom/README.md

 _Returns_

--   `?Element`: Scrollable container node, if found.
+-   `Element | null`: Scrollable container node, if found.

 <a name="insertAfter" href="#insertAfter">#</a> **insertAfter**